What is a machine? – 3 idiots machine definition breakdown

 • GND

-Treat each of the colour pin as a separate LED.
-Since only then you can control each colour on the LED individually.
+Treat each of the colour pins as a separate LED.
+Only then can you control each colour on the LED individually.

-• If you look into the Pinouts Section above, you will notice that the Pins 5, 6 and 9 have a ‘~’ type of symbol adjacent to them on Arduino Board.
+• If you look into the Pinouts Section above, you will notice that the Pins 5, 6, and 9 have a ‘~’ type of symbol adjacent to them on the Arduino Board.
 This symbol represents that the Pin is a PWM pin.

 • PWM stands for Pulse Width Modulation

-• It’s a kind of additional Superpower which a digital pin is given in order to process the data in a different way if needed.
-We will be discussing about this in detail in upcoming Articles.
+• It’s a kind of additional Superpower which is given to a digital pin to process the data differently if needed.
+We will be discussing this in detail in upcoming Articles.

 • For now Let’s take a small example and have an idea about PWM in Layman’s terms.

-We know that Digital Pins have only 2 signals – ‘1’ and ‘0’ –> i.e. It’s either ON or it’s OFF respectively.
-This case is like a switch which we use to turn ON and turn OFF the fan.
+We know that Digital Pins have only 2 signals – ‘1’ and ‘0’ –> i.e. It’s either ON or it’s OFF, respectively.
+This case is like a switch that we use to turn ON and turn OFF the fan.

 Fig. For Digital Pins without PWM